actions-marketplace-validations/johndmulhausen_ai-docs-critic/README.md

 # AI Docs Critic

 From @johnmulhausen: This is a hacky fork of https://github.com/freeedcom/ai-codereviewer by @freeedcom, adapted for docs review purposes.
-The README for his AI Code Reviewer is as follows:
+The README for their AI Code Reviewer is as follows:

 ## AI Code Reviewer